815 West Adams Boulevard

 of the billboard; the diagonally delineated red-and-white motif would long be a company

 trademark, appearing frequently in many venues, including as frontispiece of the 1917 city

-In the background of the image above is the just-completed Frederick Walton house
+In the background of the image above is the just-completed Frederick Harkness house

 house, 755 West Adams, on Lot 1 of the development.
 The European-inspired lamp